What is Collateral?

 2. Online loans

 With the advancement of technology, there are many more ways to get a loan.
 In fact, people can now obtain online loans that don’t require collateral and are often approved quickly.
-After filling out an application form, the lender will let the applicant know if he or she is approved, how much the loan amount is, and how the payments are supposed to be made.
+After filling out an application form, the lender will let the applicant know if he or she is approved, how much the loan amount is, the interest rate, and how the payments are supposed to be made.

 3. Using a co-maker or co-signer

-Such types of loans don’t require a property for collateral but another individual who will co-sign the loan.
+These types of loans don’t require property for collateral.
+Instead, another individual besides the borrower co-signs the loan.
 If the borrower defaults, the co-signer is obliged to pay the loan.
 Lenders prefer co-signers with a higher credit rating than the borrower.
 A co-signed loan is often one way an individual without established credit can begin to establish a credit history.

 Collateral vs. Security

-Collateral and security are two terms that often confuse people who think both terms are one and the same.
-However, the two concepts are different from each other, and the differences are explained below:
+Collateral and security are two terms that often confuse people who think the terms are completely synonymous.
+In fact, the two concepts are different.
+The differences are explained below:

 - Collateral is any property or asset that is given by a borrower to a lender in order to secure a loan.
-It serves as an assurance that the former will repay to the latter the amount he owes, plus interest.
-Security, on the other hand, refers to a broad set of financial assets used as collateral for a loan.
+It serves as an assurance that the lender will not suffer a significant loss.
+Securities, on the other hand, refer specifically to financial assets (such as stock shares) that are used as collateral.
 Using securities when taking out a loan is called securities-based lending.

 - Collateral can be the title of a parcel of land, a car, or a house and lot, while securities are things such as bonds, futures, swaps, options, and stocks.

 Thank you for reading CFI’s explanation of collateral.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: